PyLops/pylops/README.md

 ### 1. Fork and clone the repository

-Execute the following in your terminal:
+Execute the following command in your terminal:

 ```
 git clone https://github.com:your_name_here/pylops.git